riverscuomo/spotkin_flutter/README.md

 - set a target playlist.
 Choose one of your own or have the app create one for you.
 - set any number of public playlists to source from, and the quantity of tracks to pull.
 - exclude any artists, songs, or genres by going to the Settings page.
+- get automatic warnings when a job is about to freeze (yellow) or already frozen (red).
 - click a button to update your playlist with the tracks from the source playlists.
 - the server will autoupdate your Spotify playlist every day at 5 am UTC.